From the Practice

 Anxiety

-Relationship anxiety: where it comes from and what helps
+Relationship anxiety: what triggers it and how therapy helps

-Relationship anxiety is a pattern of fear and reassurance-seeking that persists regardless of how the relationship is going.
-What helps.
+Relationship anxiety is a pattern of fear and reassurance-seeking that persists no matter how the relationship is going.
+What therapy can actually do about it.

 Cade DoppCade Dopp, LCSW